-For those organizations who do not have an access control / GRC solution, there are considerable benefits in performing regular SAP access risk assessments.
+For those organisations who do not have an access control / GRC solution, there are considerable benefits in performing regular SAP access risk assessments.

-The appropriateness of an SAP authorization solution degrades over time, primarily due to SAP authorization creep.
-Authorization Creep is where users inherit more access over a given period than the access removed from them as they move to different job positions internally.
+The appropriateness of an SAP authorisation solution degrades over time, primarily due to SAP authorisation creep.
+Authorisation Creep is where users inherit more access over a given period than the access removed from them as they move to different job positions internally.
 This also happens when they require a single transaction code but are assigned a role with many transaction codes.

 It is important to note that not all S_ALR* are Display Transactions.

 Another common mistake is where display roles are created with update transaction codes in them, and the ACTVT values are maintained to Display only (03, 08 etc).
 These roles work well in isolation, but as soon as they are assigned to users who also have other update roles, the combination of the S_TCODE value from the Display role, and the update ACTVT fields in the user’s other roles, results in the user having far wider access than intended.

 It is not only unfair on the SAP security team, but also impractical, for them to pick up on these types of issues.
 The complexity of SAP authorisations not only means that these types of mistakes are relatively common, but the sheer volume of data makes it very difficult to identify these issues.
 It is like finding a needle in a haystack.

 For many organisations, their external audit is the only time in the year where an access risk assessment is performed on their SAP system.
 These organisation have very little visibility into their SAP access risk exposure for the majority of the year, placing them at unnecessary risk.

 With a number of vendors who have developed a cloud offering, performing an access risk assessment is simple and easy.
 The data extraction can typically be done in less than an hour, which is the only effort required by the company.
 The vendor will perform the assessment and send the company their access risk results.